 Participants used the sessions to look at how technological innovations could boost accountability as well as the importance of flexibility to ensure that tailored services are adopted by the unbanked or underserved.
 Other topics discussed included the ongoing strategy for NFIS implementation, including the role of regulation, consumer protection and consumer empowerment.

-Representatives from the Ministry of Finance, Banking Industry Association, Telecommunications Regulatory Agency, Microfinance Industry Association and other private sector actors from attended the workshop.
+Representatives from the Ministry of Finance, Banking Industry Association, Telecommunications Regulatory Agency, Microfinance Industry Association and other private sector actors attended the workshop.

 Members of AFI’s African Financial Inclusion Policy Initiative (AfPI) also contributed by sharing their experiences and lessons learned during the formulation and implementation of NFIS.
 Banque de la République du Burundi’s Diane Bizimana and Reserve Bank of Zimbabwe Audrey Hove emphasized the importance of developing data and monitoring and evaluation frameworks for setting clear and achievable goals.